hangoeun16/hangoeun16.github.io/_posts/2026-01-01-reflection_on_KG.markdown

 ### Demo
 #### Main Interface
 {% include figure.liquid path="/assets/img/posts/reflection/main_page.jpeg" %}
-The chatbot interface with chat area, graph visualisation button (tree icon), and cache clear button (bin icon)*
+*The chatbot interface showing the chat area, graph visualisation button (tree icon), and cache clear button (bin icon).*

-### Example Conversation
+#### Example Conversation
 {% include figure.liquid path="/assets/img/posts/reflection/conv1.png" %}
-The chatbot acts like regular conversational chatbot when user gives non-family relationship related input.
+*The chatbot responds like a regular conversational assistant when the user provides input unrelated to family relationships.*

-### Knowledge Graph Visualisation
+#### Knowledge Graph Visualisation

-Interactive graph showing family connections extracted from the conversation*
+{% include figure.liquid path="/assets/img/posts/reflection/demo_visualisation.jpeg" %}
+*When the user states that Kim and Jim are married, the system creates a graph where Kim and Jim are represented as nodes connected by an edge labelled 'spouse'.*

+#### Placeholder Naming
+{% include figure.liquid path="/assets/img/posts/reflection/demo_placeholder.jpeg" %}
+*When the user doesn't provide enough information (e.g., "my sister likes chocolate"), the programme creates a placeholder node that can be replaced later when the actual name is provided.*

-### Conflict Detection in Action
+#### Conflict Detection in Action

-The system detecting and flagging conflicting information*
+{% include figure.liquid path="/assets/img/posts/reflection/demo_conflict_detection.jpeg" %}
+*Initially, the user stated Kim has three children.
+When the user later says Kim has two children, the programme detects the conflicting information and flags it for clarification.*

 ### What Features does KGraph Chatbot have?